-Food brings people together and plays a large part in all of our lives.
-There is increasing community discussion and debate about food issues, including hygiene, dietary requirements and food security.
-In this course students will explore a range of these issues and be introduced to basic food preparation skills and techniques with the aim of planning and preparing a number of delicious healthy meal options.
+Food brings people together and plays a significant role in our lives.
+There is growing community discussion about food issues, including hygiene, dietary requirements, and food security.
+In this course, you will explore these issues and learn basic food preparation skills and techniques, aiming to plan and prepare a variety of delicious, healthy meal options.